 - Triathlon open water swimming training.
 Please note that swimming in the water bodies and lakes is only allowed under the supervision of this club

 - Fishing in this country park is controlled by Tonbridge & District Angling & Fish Preservation Society.
 Day tickets are available from the bailiff at Barden Lake.

-- Swimming other than by TriSwim members
+- Swimming only TriSwim members at their sessions

 - Fires including barbeques

 - Unauthorised boating